If you’ve ever had a cramp in your calf, you know how painful muscle cramps can be. What causes cramps? And how can you prevent them?

 Warm up your muscles before sport.
 Start your training at a low level of intensity or complete warm-up exercises.
 Skipping or jumping jacks, for example, are suitable here.

-Tip: If you regularly suffer from calf cramps during the night, complete your stretching exercises in the evening.
+Tip: if you often suffer from calf cramps during the night, complete your stretching exercises in the evening.